dacodekid/dacodekid.com/content/gist/business-analysis/tools-techniques/user-story.md

 Question: How does the 'Valuable' aspect of the INVEST criteria affect the formulation of a user story?
 A: It ensures the story is focused on technological complexity.
-B: It guarantees the story is long and detailed.
+B: It guarantees the story is long and detailed enough to be valuable.
 C: It ensures each story provides clear value to end-users and addresses a business problem.
-D: It emphasizes the story’s alignment with external market trends.
+D: It emphasizes the story’s alignment with external market trends and conditions.
 Answer: C
 Explanation: The 'Valuable' aspect of the INVEST criteria ensures that every user story must provide value to the end-users and contribute to solving the business problem at hand.

 Question: What role does the 'Testable' criterion play in evaluating a user story?
 A: It assesses the story's potential for financial growth.
 B: It ensures the story can be verified for functionality and business objectives.
-C: It determines the story's impact on organizational hierarchy.
+C: It determines the story's impact on organizational hierarchy and structure.
 D: It evaluates the story's alignment with global economic conditions.
 Answer: B
 Explanation: The 'Testable' criterion in evaluating a user story ensures that there are clear acceptance criteria allowing for verification once the story is implemented, confirming the functionality and alignment with business objectives.